1Numankhan/Google-data-analytics-BellaBeat-data-analysis-case-study/README.md

    #### Check unique users in the datasets
-   after upload the datasets into **bigquery** I found all the individual users that participated.
+   after uploading the datasets into **bigquery** I found all the individual users that participated.

    | Data Set Name          | Format | Total Unique Users |
 |------------------------|--------|--------------------|